Weave-MC/Weave-Loader/README.md

     src="https://avatars.githubusercontent.com/u/126124815?s=400&u=c274f4ff6a9ff62698476de6bf66cacf1d6bed8e"
 />

-# Weave Loader, A Universal Minecraft Mod Loader
+# Weave Loader, the Universal Minecraft Mod Loader

 Weave Loader is a tool designed to simplify the process of modding Minecraft.
-It allows developers to easily create mods by providing a simple and intuitive API for interacting with Minecraft's codebase, while injecting into clients that are somewhat closed-off to developers.
+It allows developers to easily create mods by providing a simple and intuitive API for interacting with Minecraft's codebase, while supporting injection into clients that are somewhat closed-off to developers.

 ## Supported Clients / Versions